google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 You can find these tools in most craft stores.

-There are also long-arm Crop-A-Diles which means you have a longer reach into the middle of larger projects.
+The standard Crop-A-Dile is good for smaller pojects like cards and the edges of scrapbook pages, but there are also long-armed Crop-A-Diles which means you have a longer reach into the middle of larger projects.

 Other things you can do: